-In software testing, a program is executed with artificial data to check for errors, anomalies, or non-functional issues.
-Testing can reveal the presence of bugs/errors, but NOT their absence.
-Dynamic verification.
+Executes a program with artificial data to check for errors, anomalies, or non-functional issues.
+Dynamic V&V.

 Goals